Baird Health & Counseling Center Staff

 director of health and counseling

-Julie received her MA in Community Counseling from Fairfield University and a BA in Secondary Education from New England College.
+Julie received her M.A. in community counseling from Fairfield University and a B.A. in secondary education from New England College.
 She is a Licensed Clinical Mental Health Counselor and a Nationally Certified Counselor.
 She has 30+ years of counseling experience in a variety of settings and 10+ years in higher education.
 She believes in a holistic, strength based, person-centered approach and values supporting an individual’s understanding of their personal development and overall health and wellbeing.
 Julie also believes in embracing one’s humanness with kindness and humor.
-She volunteers for the Granite State Critical Incident Response Team providing support to law enforcement, first responders, and health care providers.
+She volunteers for the Granite State Critical Incident Response Team providing support to law enforcement, first responders and health care providers.

-In addition to spending time with friends, family, and her pets.
-Julie enjoys an array of outdoor activities, reading, listening to music, watching TV, and eating good food.
+In addition to spending time with friends, family and her pets.
+Julie enjoys an array of outdoor activities, reading, listening to music, watching TV and eating good food.

 Leigh Bears, ARNP-CNP